ga-wdi-boston/rails-api-one-to-many/README.md

 ### Code Along: Create Doctor Routes and Controller

-We're going to go through the same motions as my demo and create resource routes and a controller for a `doctors` resource.
+We're going to go through the same motions as my demo and create resource routes and a controller for a `doctors` resource in [rails-api-clinic-code-along](https://github.com/ga-wdi-boston/rails-api-clinic-code-along).

 ### Lab: Create Recipe Routes and Controller